pyaf/tpobot/README.md

 # TPO IIT (BHU) Bot

 An utterly fantastic facebook messenger bot to give updates of Traning and Placement portal of IIT (BHU).
-The project uses `Scrapy` as web crawler, `Django` as backend framework, `Celery` for asynchronous task manager, `Redis` as message broker for celery and `Ngrok` to setup a secure tunnel to localhost for development purposes.
+The project uses `Scrapy` as web crawler, `Django` as backend framework, `Celery` as asynchronous task manager, `Redis` as message broker for celery and `Ngrok` to setup a secure tunnel to localhost for development purposes.

 ## Installation